Do I need to attend an information session/open house?

 Information session are mandatory for the following courses:

-Medical Assistant Specialist (MAS); Medical Billing and Coding (MBC); Electronic Health Records (E.H.R); Direct Care Counseling (DCC); Information Technology as well as Professional Development programs.
+Medical Assistant Specialist (MAS); Direct Support Professional; Information Technology as well as Professional Development programs.

 I created a profile, but I’m not receiving confirmation emails for profile creation or registration?